MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 This webpage is last updated on **2025/8/20**.

+I'm on the industrial job market for a full-time research position starting from **2026/8**.
+Feel free to reach out to me if you have any opportunities!

 ## Research Interest

 I'm mainly interested in the research of Natural Language Processing and Large Language Models.